danniesim/diffbot-assignment/README.md

 - CMake 3.15.3
 - g++ 5.4.0

 Requires a compiler that supports the C++14 standard.
+Also tested on macOS Mojave 10.14 with Xcode 11.3.

 ```
 # Build program